-C3S\312b\Lot2\DLR - Atmosphere
+C3S2\312a\Lot2\DLR - Atmosphere

-Issued by: C. Crevoisier, LMD/CNRS, France Date: 18/02/2021 Ref: C3S\D312b\Lot2.2.2.3-v3.0\PQAR-GHG\ANNEX-E\v5.0 Official reference number service contract: 2016/C3S\312b\Lot2\DLR/SC1
+Issued by: C. Crevoisier, LMD/CNRS, France Date: 02/03/2023 Ref: C3S2\312a\Lot2\D-WP2\PQAR-2022-GHG\ANNEX-E\v6.3 Official reference number service contract: 2021/C3S2\312a\Lot2\DLR/SC1

 This document has been produced in the context of the Copernicus Climate Change Service (C3S).

-The activities leading to these results have been contracted by the European Centre for Medium-Range Weather Forecasts, operator of C3S on behalf of the European Union (Delegation Agreement signed on 11/11/2014).
-All information in this document is provided "as is" and no guarantee or warranty is given that the information is fit for any particular purpose.
-The user thereof uses the information at its sole risk and liability.
-For the avoidance of all doubts, the European Commission and the European Centre for Medium-Range Weather Forecasts has no liability in respect of this document, which is merely representing the authors view.
+The activities leading to these results have been contracted by the European Centre for Medium-Range Weather Forecasts, operator of C3S on behalf on the European Union (Contribution Agreement signed on 22/07/2021).
+All information in this document is provided "as is" and no guarantee of warranty is given that the information is fit for any particular purpose.

+The users thereof use the information at their sole risk and liability.
+For the avoidance of all doubt, the European Commission and the European Centre for Medium-Range Weather Forecasts have no liability in respect of this document, which is merely representing the author's view.